marco-souza/resume/RESUME.md

 ### Software Development Engineer II, [Amazon](https://amazon.com)
 > 1.5y – São Paulo, SP – Brazil

-- Architect, develop and maintain Amazon services to integrate worldwide systems to be compliant with Brazilian legislation.
+- Architect, develop and maintain Amazon services to integrate worldwide systems to be compliant with Brazilian legislation
-- Provision infrastructure using CloudFormation and AWS CDK.
+- Provision infrastructure using CloudFormation and AWS CDK
-- Create and maintain services in Java, Kotlin, Node.js, and Python.
+- Create and maintain services in Java, Kotlin, Node.js, and Python
-- Create and maintain micro frontend applications using TypeScript, React, WebPack, and Redux.
+- Create and maintain micro frontend applications using TypeScript, React, WebPack, and Redux

 ### Tech Lead & Software Engineer, [SmarttBot](https://smarttBot.com)
 > 2y – Belo Horizonte, MG – Brazil

-- Tech Lead of the Application Team focused on creating and improving our PWA from our already existing web app
+- Tech Lead of the Application Team, focused on developing and improving our Progressive Web App for traders
-- Developed Rest APIs with Express (BFF) and Flask (services)
+- Developed Rest APIs with Express (BFF) and Flask
-- Developed a ETL system for scrapping brazilian financial data sources using Flask, MongoDB, Redis, Selenium, Docker and SQLAlchemy
+- Developed an ETL system for scrapping Brazilian financial data sources using Flask, MongoDB, Redis, Selenium, Docker, and SQL Alchemy

 **Other Cool Experiences:**